kdonavin/bash_guide/README.md

   - `-i`: interactive mode that asks for confirmation before each file is deleted.
 - `rmdir`: remove an empty directory
-- `select`: Select options from an array, automatically formatted in a numbered list.
-For example, `select option in "cat" "dog" "bird"`.
 - `shutdown`: logout or shutdown.
 - `sudo`: super user do.
 This command gives the user temporary super user privileges.
 Pronounced ‘sue-doo’.